atomone-hub/genesis/GovNo_Townhalls/Meeting2.md

     - Created python script to get initial balances.
 1:1 GOVGEN distribution to No and NWV voters (only staked amount and only the weight that voted either No or NWV) (<https://github.com/atomone-hub/govgen-genesis> )

-* Building govgen chain: (<https://github.com/atomone-hub/govgen> )

-  - Starting from Gaia 14.1.0

-  - Revert to standard sdk 0.45.16 without LSM

-  - Remove globalfee and revert to old mempool decorator
+    - Chain params forked from Cosmso Hub, with the following changes:

       - Bank module:

         - Disabled sendTx

       - Distribution module:

         - community tax, proposer reward and bonus all set to 0

       - Mint module:

         - inflation disabled, no new minting of tokens

       - Gov module:

         - Deposit amount raised to 5000 GOVGEN

         - Voting period extended to 365 days

         - Vote threshold for pass raised to ⅔

         - Quorum raised to 50%

       - Staking module:

         - reduced validators to 30 tentatively

+* Building govgen chain: (<https://github.com/atomone-hub/govgen> )

+  - Starting from Gaia 14.1.0

+  - Revert to standard sdk 0.45.16 without LSM

+  - Remove globalfee module and revert to old mempool decorator

-  - Removed IBC & ICS
+  - Removed IBC & ICS and related modules (e.g. ICA)

   - Set bech32 prefix to govgen

+  - Reduced gov initial deposit to 1% to better fit the 5000 $GOVGEN deposit threshold (initial deposit 50 $GOVGEN)

 - What happens next?
 (5 minutes)

+  - Testing, we are ready for launch!
+  - Discuss initial parameters with the community
+  - Build the validator set
+  - Coordinate chain launch